 How do I adjust my dog’s meals to help him lose weight?

-Once you’ve identified that your dog is overweight or obese, it is important to adjust feedings specifically for weight loss – using a specific nutritional product, a specific portion and a specific meal frequency.
-There are scientifically formulated nutritional products to help with healthy and safe weight reduction in dogs.
+Once you have identified that your dog is overweight or obese, it is important to adjust feedings for weight loss, using a specific diet, a specific portion, and a specific meal frequency.
+There are veterinary formulated diets that help with healthy and safe weight reduction in dogs, such as Hills® Prescription Diet® Metabolic, Royal Canin® Satiety Support Weight Management, and Purina Overweight Management®.
 It is not appropriate to simply reduce the volume of their current food.
 This will cause malnourishment over time.

-"It is not appropriate to simply reduce thevolume of their current food.
-This will cause
+"It is not appropriate to simply reduce the volume of their current food.
+This will cause malnourishment over time."

-Regular weigh-ins, every 2-3 weeks, are an important component of successful canine weight loss and it keeps everyone accountable – Weight Watchers® has been using this principle for decades.
-It is important to verify weight loss, to ensure that weight loss is neither too rapid nor excessive, and to determine when enough weight has been lost.
+Monthly weigh-ins are important for successful canine weight loss and keep everyone accountable.
+It is essential to verify weight loss to ensure that it is neither too rapid nor too slow, and to determine when your dog has achieved a healthy body condition.

-Once an ideal body weight and condition has been achieved, it is important to maintain.
-Once again, the veterinary health care team can help you find an appropriate food and portion for weight maintenance.
+Once ideal body weight and condition have been achieved, it is important to maintain that weight.
+Once again, your veterinary health care team can help you find appropriate food and portions for weight maintenance.

 Portion control is critical at this stage to prevent regaining weight.
-After so much hard work, a relapse in obesity would be unfortunate.
-Yo-yo weight loss and gain is no healthier for dogs than for humans.
-The benefits of normalizing body weight and condition make the effort well worth it!
+After so much hard work, a relapse into obesity would be disappointing.
+Yo-yo weight loss and gain are no healthier for dogs than for humans.
+The benefits of normalizing body weight and condition make the effort well worth it.